 Address: 22 W Center St, Provo, UT 84601

-Strangely, this was my second time to eat at Foundry Grill.
-Last time I ate here it was for lunch during a Hyundai Santa Fe drive about a year prior.
+Strangely, this was my second time eating at Foundry Grill.
+The last time I ate here it was for lunch during a Hyundai Santa Fe drive about a year prior.

 Address: 8841 N Alpine Loop Rd, Sundance, UT 84604

 Aubergine is good, but it’s not really the kind of food we are into.
 It’s clean eating, so if that’s what you enjoy, you are going to love this place.
 They do not serve coffee, so I ended up walking next door to the 7/11 to get coffee.
 And in case you are wondering, the gas station coffee met expectations.

 Located at 3430 Ashton Blvd #100, Lehi, UT 84043.